Why are they called bubblers?

 View More Product Details

-Width of bubbler is roughly 1ft.
-Enter height and add them individually to your cart if ordering multiple.
+Width of bubbler is roughly 1ft, 5ft max height.
 Beautiful basalt columns drilled through the center to create a modern water feature.
 Use as a standalone or group them together at varying heights.
-Crafted for Lasting Beauty and Performance B...
+Crafted for Lasting Beauty and Performance Bubblers bring movement and tranquility to any outdoor spac...

 See More